sudoAPWH/Dalix/docs/Misc.md

 9. Be stable
 10. Have understandable folder names

-## FalkonOS will attempt to implement this in the following ways
+## Kadota will attempt to implement this in the following ways
 1. Making a custom DE
 2. Using AppBundles, and having simple and straight to the point settings
 3. Port Linux apps, and if a user tries to install a .deb file it should automatically generate an AppImage for it